-John is then a philosopher, an active exegete of the truth that lies behind appearances.
-Truth is light or conscious vision.
-As the Sun brightens otherwise obscure bodies, consciousness contains the seeds of ideas, of elevation from earthly things.
-From this point of view, we can argue that there is no substantial difference between the development of astrology within a scientific conception and a hermetic-esoteric approach, the basis of the research of the so-called golden way.
-Both directions are a production of the Platonic world of ideas, of the immutable essence of sensible forms, the basis of the only rule that allows us to define things as they are, beyond the transience that events denote.
+John is then a philosopher who actively interprets the truth behind appearances.
+He believes that truth is a luminous or conscious vision that contains the seeds of ideas that elevate us from earthly things.
+From his perspective, there is no substantial difference between the development of astrology within a scientific conception and a hermetic-esoteric approach at the basis of the search for the so-called golden way.
+Both directions are a production of the Platonic world of ideas, of the immutable essence of sensible forms, the basis of the only rule that allows us to define things as they are beyond the transience that events denote.

-As the landing point of centuries of Hellenistic philosophy and as a merging of elements between Western speculation and Eastern wisdom, Gnosis has left a deep groove in the dialectical exposition of the foundations of astrology.
-But it is with Plotinus’ Neoplatonism, researcher of that ineffable One revisited in terms of faith by medieval patristics, that Greek thought reaches its peaks and shines over other forms of creed and speculation.
-In a beautiful passage of the Enneads, Plotinus makes Nature speak, who says: “Being born is vision.
-My silent vision is a vision that arises to me natively, whence it is that the very act of my contemplating creates. “
+Gnosis, the landing point of centuries of Hellenistic philosophy and a merger of Western speculation and Eastern wisdom, has significantly contributed to the dialectical exposition of the foundations of astrology.
+The Neoplatonism of Plotinus, a researcher of the Ineffable revisited in terms of faith by medieval patristics, was a significant turning point for Greek thought.
+It reached its zenith and shone on other forms of belief and speculation.
+In a remarkable passage from the Enneads, Plotinus personifies Nature and gives it a voice, saying: “The Being that is born is vision.
+My silent vision is a vision that arises in me natively, whence it is that the very act of my contemplating creates. “

 The similarities between Neoplatonic gnosis and Eastern doctrines are numerous — the passage cited above bears remarkable affinities with certain aspects of Buddhist philosophy.
 According to Buddhist thought, nature is identified as the ability to manifest emptiness, i.e., the absence of the intrinsic existence of phenomena.
 In addition, vision is viewed as the individual’s energy, which ‘apparently’ is perceived as external or illusory, resulting in a separation between perceiver and perceived.